Ian Day: Media career

-Ian is quoted as saying “I was extremely lucky in that the year I quit playing football was the year Channel 7 decided to televise the game.
+Day was quoted as saying “I was extremely lucky in that the year I quit playing football was the year Channel 7 decided to televise the game.
 They asked me to become a commentator and when I pleaded I’d never done it before, they told me no-one had.
 We all learned together.”

-As testament to his professionalism his colleagues offer the following: Ian felt for the players and was positive in his comments – although this did not stop him from analysing their style and passing relevant comment.
+As testament to his professionalism his colleagues offered the following: Day felt for the players and was positive in his comments – although this did not stop him from analysing their style and passing relevant comment.
 Ian was never false in his presentation.
 Ian’s tone of voice was genuine when injecting excitement in the call.
-Ian was renowned for his homework when calling both League and Reserves matches.
+Day was renowned for his homework when calling both League and Reserves matches.
 Ian prided himself on the fact that as a commentator he did not “rubbish” players and did not show personal bias.

-Family Connections
+Personal life and death

 Ian Day’s younger brother Robert Day played with distinction for West Adelaide.
 In 1971, he moved to Victoria and signed with Hawthorn in the VFL.
-He was a member of that season's premiership team, playing as a half back flanker in Hawthorn's Grand Final win over St Kilda.
-He was replaced at half time because he was suffering from concussion.
+He was a member of that season's premiership team, playing as a half-back flanker in Hawthorn's Grand Final win over St Kilda.
+He was replaced at half-time because he was suffering from concussion.

-Ian Day's grandson is Sam Day, an Australian rules footballer who plays for the Gold Coast Football Club.
+His grandson is Sam Day, an Australian rules footballer who played for the Gold Coast Football Club from 2011 to 2024, and the Brisbane Lions from 2025.
 He was selected by the Gold Coast with the third pick in the 2010 national draft.
 Sam made his AFL debut against the Brisbane Lions in round 7 of the 2011 season.
 He kicked a career high four goals against Collingwood in 2014.

+Ian Day died on 30 June 2025, at the age of 90.